Friends of Lake Wendouree Natural Environment

 The second evening under a New Moon the increase in temperature and humidity saw an increase in insects at all sites and at Site 1 an explosion in the number of insects, particularly: small insects, a variety of moth appearing like a small stick at rest and many mosquitos, an opportunist small spider had wound it’s web around and down the light pole trapping many small insects.
 The Mosquito numbers were estimated at 30-40 around each surveyor, and this level of activity was extremely uncomfortable and led to many bites.

 The third night survey demonstrated how wind velocity can vary at a micro-climate level producing specific local conditions affecting wildlife.
-A Venturi effect was in action at the Test Light, Site 2 and this produced an increase in the velocity of the wind to at least 4m to the West of the light.
-This Venture effect created unpleasant consitions for insects and the number of insects at the light was considerably less than the previous two evenings.
+A Venturi Effect was in action at the Test Light, Site 2 and this produced an increase in the velocity of the wind to at least 4m to the West of the light.
+This Venture Effect created unpleasant conditions for insects and the number of insects at the light was considerably less than the previous two evenings.
 The nearby Test Light was not affected by the Venturi Effect and the disturbance to vegetation was clearly reduced with more insect numbers visible even at a distance from the surveyed Test Light.
 It is clear that vegetation renewal is essential for the protection of habit for the wildlife and this need is apparent in sections around the Lake where vegetation is reduced and in decline.

 Rakali Section this group of interested people are supporting a Rakali Survey at the Lake.
 The survey is supported by the Australian Platypus Conservancy.